surbhibawaria/stock-analysis/README.md

 ### How does Pros and Cons apply to Refactoring the Original VBA Script

+If we look at the codes below, the original script used nested loops while the refactored code used arrays.
+Although nested loops are an effective way of doing it they do take longer to execute.
+Like here in the loop below, the code runs through each record of the data set once for each ticker category which is time-consuming and certainly possible here as there are only twelve categories.
+So, to refactor arrays are created to reduce the time as the code now access each data row only once.

 #### _Original Script_

 <img width="660" alt="Original_Script" src="https://user-images.githubusercontent.com/95826875/148611414-f909c683-91df-446a-9cd4-94b8cf00aad7.png">